crsj/login-service/README.md

 login-service
 =============

-A sample app to demonstrate CI &amp; TDD
+A sample app to demonstrate CI &amp; TDD.

+Mock update one!